karsumit94/andrewholsted.github.io/_posts/2012-10-26-Quick-Preview.md

 Of course it did.
 Aptly named [Ctrl-S][1].
 Damn.

 At that point, I had two choices.
 I could search for another idea, or I could find a way to make my plugin a little different.
 I thought it was a perfect starter project.
 It was simple, it wouldn't take too long to build, and I would be able to get a feel for the process of creating a plugin.
-I decided to stick with it and add a preview of the post after saving.
+I decided to stick with it and to change it up I added a preview of the post after saving.

 Here's a couple issues I ran into during the course of creating it.